NYTG Logo

 Carrie Coon

 The Gilded Age's Bertha (Carrie Coon) and George Russell (Morgan Spector) are a powerfully dynamic duo when they work together, and the same seems to be true for Coon's own artistic collaborations with her real-life husband, Tracy Letts.
-One of the most highly anticipated events of the theatre season is Coon’s performance in Letts's Bug on Broadway starting in December 2025.
+One of the most highly anticipated events of the 2025-26 theatre season was Coon’s performance in Letts's Bug on Broadway.

 Coon worked with her husband on her prior Broadway outing, too: the 2012 revival of Edward Albee’s Who’s Afraid of Virginia Woolf.
 Coon received a Tony nomination for her performance as Honey opposite Letts’s George.